xujenny98/kickstarter-analysis/README.md

 # Purpose
 Performing analysis on Kickstarter data to compare Theater Outcomes based on Launch Date and Goals in order to achieve the optimal fundraising result in the future.
 # Analysis and challenges
 Analysis of outcomes Based on Launch Date: A pivot table was constructed by selecting outcomes in columns and values, date created conversion in rows, and parent category and year in filter.
 Then I created a line chart to perform an analysis between the successful, failed, canceled theatre outcomes in different launch months.
-Possible challenge is selecting the right date in the pivot table.
 <br />The number of successful outcome and Failure outcome for the theater is the highest during the month of May.
 ![Theater_Outcomes_vs_Launch.png](Theater_Outcomes_vs_Launch.png)